AvolitesLtd/TitanManual/prismdocs/zero/layer-options.md

 ### Sync to DMX

-When **Prism One** is being controlled from a lighting console, there might be an occasion where a quick adjustment of the parameters in the user interface can be preferable.
+When **Prism Zero** is being controlled from a lighting console, there might be an occasion where a quick adjustment of the parameters in the user interface can be preferable.
 This can result in a mismatch between the values on the console and within the interface.

 The **Sync To DMX** feature is used to allow the interface controls to immediately adjust to the most recent received **DMX** value from the console.
 This can be used anytime the UI needs to be kept in line with the external device values.